 One episode of our series Desperate For A Miracle explored a somewhat controversial lyme disease treatment that involves stinging yourself with bees.
 The episode featured a story about Reyah Carlson, who suffered from mysterious rashes, as well as back and neck pain for years before being misdiagnosed with MS. As her symptoms continued, she later found out she had lyme disease.

-Treating lyme disease within a month or so of contracting it usually means it can be easily treated with antibiotics, but when it grows into “advanced lyme disease,” things become more complicated.
+Treating lyme disease within a month or so of contracting it usually means an easy fix with antibiotics, but when it grows into “advanced lyme disease,” things become more complicated.
 After getting on antibiotics, Carlson suffered through two years of chronic pain, vision loss, slurred speech, and general agony.
 Unfortunately, her experience is the exact reason why a quick diagnosis is crucial for effective lyme disease treatment.

 Also on Z Living: Our New Show ‘Desperate For A Miracle’ And Its Wild Survival Stories